 I picked Harvest for my WORD of the year, believing for beauty out of ashes, a season of joy after so much difficulty.

-But on November 6th, 2011, while my family was at church listening to a sermon on how to live a good story instead of a safe and successful story, our house caught on fire.
+But on November 6th of that same year, while my family was at church listening to a sermon on how to live a good story instead of a safe and successful story, our house caught on fire.

 I was 39 weeks pregnant with my 4th child.

-We lost many of our belongings- nursery up in flames, clothes stained by smoke and water, pantry gone, furniture gone, books burned, art burned, plants burned.
+We lost many of our belongings- nursery up in flames, clothes ruined by smoke and water, pantry gone, furniture gone, books burned, art burned, plants burned.